GOKOP/static-blog-gen/README.md

 2. Add and commit posts there, filenames can be anything as long as they end with `.md` and don't contain spaces.
 	The resulting html file will be the same name but with `.html` extension.
 	The first line of the file should contain a header with the title, like `# title of the post`.
-	IMPORTANT: Make sure that filenames will allow `ls` to display them in chronological order, either by keeping the dates or just numbering posts.
 3. From the main directory of this repo, run `./generate.sh`.
 The website will appear in a folder called "site".\
 	In the example html all paths are relative so you can copy contents of this folder into any location of your website.